Trakai: Golden age

 Kęstutis moved the town from Senieji Trakai to its current location, which is sometimes known as Naujieji Trakai.
-The new location was a place of intensive construction: a new castle was built in the strait between lakes Galvė and Luka and known as the Peninsula Castle, and another one, known as the Island Castle, on an island in Lake Galvė.
+The new location was a place of intensive construction: a new castle was built on the strait between lakes Galvė and Luka and known as the Peninsula Castle, and another one, known as the Island Castle, on an island in Lake Galvė.
 A village grew around the castles.
-Vicinity of Trakai was protected by Senieji Trakai, Strėva, Bražuolė, Daniliškės and other hillforts from attacks of the Teutonic Knights.
+The vicinity of Trakai was protected by Senieji Trakai, Strėva, Bražuolė, Daniliškės and other hillforts from attacks by the Teutonic Knights.
 Despite the protection, both wooden castles were successfully raided by the Teutonic Knights several times in a row.

 The town was in the center of a conflict between Grand Duke Jogaila (later to become King of Poland) with his uncle Kęstutis.
 In 1382 Jogaila's and Kęstutis's armies met near Trakai, but Jogaila tricked Kęstutis and imprisoned him in Kreva.
 A few weeks later Kęstutis died in captivity and Jogaila transferred the castles to his brother Skirgaila, who became the governor of Lithuania Proper.
 However, his rule was briefly interrupted when in 1383 joint forces of Kęstutis's son Vytautas and the Teutonic Knights captured the town.
 In 1392, Vytautas and Jogaila signed the Astrava Agreement ending their quarrel.
 Vytautas became the Grand Duke of Lithuania while Jogaila technically remained his superior.
 Vytautas also regained his father's lands, including Trakai.
 Despite his official capital being in Vilnius, Vytautas spent more time in Trakai.
-In early 15th century he replaced the older, wooden fortress with a stone-built castle.
+In the early 15th century he replaced the older, wooden fortress with a stone castle.
 Some design elements were borrowed from the castles of the Teutonic Knights as Vytautas spent some time with the Teutons forming an alliance against Jogaila in earlier years.

-Trakai became a political and an administrative centre of the Duchy, sometimes named a de facto capital of Lithuania.
-Construction of the brick castles was finished and a Catholic church was built.
-In 1409, the town was granted with Magdeburg Rights; it is one of the first towns in Lithuania to get city rights.
+Trakai became a political and an administrative centre of the Duchy, sometimes named the de facto capital of Lithuania.
+The construction of the brick castles was finished and a Catholic church was built.
+In 1409, the town was granted Magdeburg Rights; it is one of the first towns in Lithuania to get city rights.
 The village started rapidly developing into a town.
+Also in 1409 Grand Duke Vytautas the Great made Trakai the capital city of Lithuania and relocated the State Treasury of Lithuania and Lithuanian Metrica to Trakai.
 In 1413, it became a seat of the Trakai Voivodeship and a notable center of administration and commerce.